api2cart/php-sdk/index.md

 Retrieve, add, delete, update, and synchronize store data from all or any of the supported shopping carts.

-We provide detailed documentation http://docs.api2cart.com to help you connect multiple shopping carts and marketplaces in one go.
+We provide detailed <a href="http://docs.api2cart.com" target="_blank">documentation</a> to help you connect multiple shopping carts and marketplaces in one go.

-See all supported methods and platforms https://api2cart.com/supported-api-methods/.
+See all supported <a href="https://api2cart.com/supported-api-methods/" target="_blank">methods and platforms</a>.

 <h2><b>Contact us</b></h2>